Florida Atlantic University’s Center for Environmental Studies will be hosting

 - To share the ongoing responses and adaptation planning of agencies, institutions and civic societies to sea level rise; and

 - To compare Florida's challenges and responses with other vulnerable localities in the US and worldwide.

-The summit was opened by key note speaker Dr. Margaret Davidson, Director, NOAA Coastal Services Center and moderated by Daniel Kreeger, Executive Director, Association of Climate Change Officers (ACCO).
-It included seven panels that focused on the complex sea level rise issues in Florida and provided examples from other coastal regions within the U.S. and internationally.
+The summit was opened by key note speaker Dr. Margaret Davidson, Director, NOAA Coastal Services Center and the two day event included seven panels that focused on the complex sea level rise issues in Florida and provided examples from other coastal regions within the U.S. and internationally.

 Session One: Sea Level Rise and Florida: “A Complex and Unique Relationship”

 The highlights of the session included current sea level rise rates, potential acceleration, and impacts that are already being felt.